CaiLiLab/MuRaL/README.md

 <img src="./images/regional_correlation_example.jpg" alt="model schematic" width="500"/>

 ## 2. Installation <a name="Installation"></a>
+You can install MuRaL with conda, or download pre-built Singularity images if Singularity works in your system.
+More details are given below.
+### 2.1 Using Conda
 MuRaL depends on several other packages, and we recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (version 3 or newer) to create a conda environment for installing MuRaL and its dependencies.
 Please refer to Miniconda's documentation for its installation.

 After installing Miniconda, download or clone the MuRaL source code from github and go into the source code root folder 'MuRal-xxx/'.